opentelekomcloud-docs/bare-metal-server/doc/source/index.rst

 Bare Metal Server
 =================

 A Bare Metal Server (BMS) is a physical server dedicated to individual tenants.
 It provides remarkable computing performance and stability for running key applications.
 The BMS service can be used in conjunction with other cloud services so that you can enjoy a consistent and stable performance of server hosting and the high scalability of cloud resources together that offer the computing performance and data security required by core databases, key application systems, high-performance computing (HPC), and Big Data.
+DUMMY

 .. directive_wrapper::